Why should you prefer Management Consulting to Investment Banking?

 A consulting career gives you a more balanced skillset.
 Beside hard skills like making a great presentation, excel modelling, and analytical thinking, you also have the opportunity to interact frequently with CEO and senior executives.
 The view is very top-down and your work touches all functions and aspects of a business profoundly.
 That’s why no companies have created more Fortune-500 CEOs than McKinsey & Co., a leading management consulting firm.

 Check out these two other videos on what consultants do on their job and what I myself learned during my time there.

 #No.5: WHO HAS BETTER EXIT OPTION?

 Alumni of McKinsey, Bain or BCG have much more flexibility and options, being finance, multinational company, high-level positions at client corporate, or even start-up.
-We have alumni doing a wide variety of interesting stuffs.
+We have alumni doing a wide variety of interesting stuff.
 Being an alumnus myself, each meeting with my former colleagues every year is so eye-opening.
 It’s fascinating how ex-consultants continue to grow and achieve amazing results in various fields.

-For investment banking alumni, you might still be successful and make more money after a few years, but likely only within finance world.
+For investment banking alumni, you might still be successful and make more money after a few years, but likely only within the finance world.

 * * *